Efficient Exact Subgraph Matching via GNN-based Path Dominance Embedding (Technical Report): Introduction

 {\bf Our Contributions.} In this paper, we focus on \textit{exact subgraph matching} queries over a large-scale data graph, and present a novel \textit{GNN-based path embedding} (GNN-PE) framework for exact and efficient subgraph matching.
 In contrast to traditional GNN-based embeddings without any evidence of accuracy guarantees, we design an effective \textit{GNN-based path dominance embedding} technique, which trains our newly devised GNN models to obtain embedding vectors of nodes (and their neighborhood structures) on paths such that: {\bf any two paths (including 1-hop neighbors of vertices on them) with the subgraph relationship will strictly yield embedding vectors with the \textit{dominance} relationship \cite{Borzsonyi01}}.
 This way, through GNN-based path embedding vectors, we can guarantee 100\% accuracy to effectively filter out those path false alarms.
 In other words, we can retrieve candidate paths (including their locations in the data graph) matching with those in the query graph with no false dismissals.
 Further, we propose an effective approach to enhance the pruning power by using multiple sets of GNN-based path embeddings over randomized vertex labels in the data graph.

 To deal with large-scale data graphs, we divide the data graph into multiple subgraph partitions and train GNN models for different partitions to enable parallel processing over path embeddings in a scalable manner.
 We also build an index over path label/dominance embedding vectors for each partition to facilitate the pruning, and develop an efficient and exact subgraph matching algorithm for (parallel) candidate path retrieval and refinement via our proposed cost-model-based query plan.

-We make the following contributions:
+Moreover, to further optimize the efficiency of our GNN-PE approach in the conference version \cite{ye2024efficient}, we design a novel \textit{GNN-based path group embedding} (GNN-PGE) approach to group embeddings of paths with the same starting vertices, which are treated as basic units for the index construction.
+Due to the grouping of path embeddings, we can significantly reduce the space cost of the index.
+Correspondingly, we propose effective pruning strategies with respect to such grouped path embeddings, which can rule out false alarms of path group embeddings and improve the efficiency of subgraph retrieval.